How To Clean And Maintain Your Espresso Grinder For Optimal Bean Grinding

 The grind chamber is where the coffee grounds accumulate during the grinding process.
 To clean it, use a brush specifically designed for this purpose.
 Dip the brush in a cleaning solution or use a mixture of warm water and dish soap, and scrub the grind chamber thoroughly.
 Pay close attention to removing any build-up or residue, as these can affect the flavor of your coffee.

-See also What Are The Best Espresso Beans For A Caffeine Kick?
+See also Where Can I Buy The Best Espresso Beans Online?

 Rinse and dry the hopper and grind chamber before reattaching